MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-IV-Saint-Lawrence-Seaway-Development-Corporation-Department-Transportation/part-401-Seaway-Regulations-Rules/subpart-A-Regulations/subjectgroup-ECFR95d28ee6bc4a3f3-Radio-Communications/section-401.64.md

 ##### § 401.64 Calling in. #####

-Link to an amendment published at 82 FR 12420, Mar.
-3, 2017.

 (a) Every vessel, intending to transit or in transit, shall report on the assigned frequency to the designated Seaway station when opposite any calling in point or checkpoint (indicated on the General Seaway Plan) and, when reporting, shall give the information indicated in Schedule III.

 (b) Changes in information provided under paragraph (a), including updated ETAs that vary from the ETAs provided under that paragraph by 30 minutes or more, shall be reported to the appropriate Seaway station.

-(c) A downbound vessel in St. Lambert Lock shall switch to channel 10 (156.5 MHz) for a traffic report from Montreal Vessel Traffic Management Center.
+(c) A down bound vessel in St. Lambert Lock shall switch to channel 10 (156.5 MHz) for a traffic report from Quebec Vessel Management Center.

 (d) After obtaining the situation report referred to in paragraph (c) of this section, the downbound vessel shall return to guarding channel 14 (156.7 MHz) and remain on that channel until it is clear of St. Lambert Lock chamber.